syncfusion-content/xamarin-docs/Xamarin/Chips/how-to/Applying-fontIcon-to-Syncfusion-chip-control.md

 {% endtabs %}

-Create the instance for FontImageSource and set to ImageSource property of SfChip as shown in the following code snippet.
+Create the instance for `FontImageSource` and set to [`ImageSource`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~ImageSource.html) property of SfChip as shown in the following code screenshot.

 {% tabs %}